 Where to Stay

 Huaraz, Peru mainly hosts backpackers and outdoorsmen, and there are plenty of affordable options for accommodation.
 The city is pretty small, so most things are within walking distance.
-If you want to be right near the nightlife, restaurants, and tour companies, it is best to stay on the Av.
+If you want to be right near the nightlife, restaurants, and tour companies, it is best to stay on and around Av.
 Mariscal Toribio de Luzuriaga.
 This is the main street running through town past the Plaza de Armas.

 Where to Eat